-Next up in our strawberry recipes: this one came from a challenge—a challenge from my mother in law, in fact!
-Around Easter, she makes yogurt pie: you know the one?
-Graham cracker crust, Cool-whip, and artificially-flavored strawberry yogurt.
-Could you make an all natural yogurt pie? she asked.
-Like with real organic yogurt and real strawberries?
-Of course, we accepted.
-And this yogurt pie turned out to be all-natural perfection.
-Made with strawberries, organic yogurt and maple syrup, it’s got a tangy, pure strawberry flavor.
-And the oatmeal cookie crust is cinnamon-scented and lightly salted.
+Next up in our strawberry recipes: you know the yogurt pie wtih graham cracker crust, Cool-whip, and artificially-flavored strawberry yogurt?
+This one's an all natural version with real organic yogurt and real strawberries.
+Made with strawberries, yogurt and maple syrup, it’s got a tangy, pure strawberry flavor.
+And the oatmeal cookie crust is cinnamon-scented and lightly salted!

 This simple strawberry tart is one of those perfectly classic strawberry recipes!
 It’s got a crunchy rye pie crust that’s very simple to put together and has a unique, toasty flavor.
 On top of that crispy crunchy pie crust are delightfully sweet seasonal strawberries, sweetened mascarpone, and a thin layer of strawberry jam.
 This strawberry tart is all summer and perfect for any festive occasion.